coldhakca/tor-relay-bootstrap/README.md

 * Allows you to configure multiple Tor instances for high bandwidth connections
 * Configures sane default firewall rules
 * Configures automatic updates
-* Installs tlsdate to ensure time is synced
+* Installs ntp to ensure time is synced
 * Installs monit and activate config to auto-restart all services
 * Helps harden the ssh server
 * Gives instructions on what the sysadmin needs to manually do at the end